Open-Nyzo/Nytro-Hackathon/README.md

 3. Create a pull request into the Nytro Hackathon Github repository before the submission deadline of August 1st 2021.
 4. Join the Nyzo discord and show off your project in the [#nytro-hackathon channel](https://discord.gg/c3dxE5C6K3).

-*If your project is not fully finished yet, make sure you have at least a working proof-of-concept aplication that meets the minial criteria.
+*If your project is not fully finished yet, make sure you have at least a working proof-of-concept application that meets the minimal criteria.
 If more work is needed to finish the project, development can always be continued after the submission deadline.
 Your hackathon reward will be based on the submission.
 A separate reward will be issued after the full implementation is delivered.*

 ## Reward distribution and winner announcement date